Smartling/SmartlingHelp/_articles/files/context/chrome-context-capture-extension/automating-the-chrome-context-capture-extension.md

 </smartlingconfig>
 ~~~

-You can download a custom sitemap template <a href="/resources/smartling-chrome-automation-sitemap-example.xml" download target="_blank">here</a>
+You can download a custom sitemap template [here](/public/smartling-chrome-automation-sitemap-example.xml)

 **4)** Set up the automation tool: